Skip to contents

 The current implementation only supports 2 objectives.

-A weight distribution AugBadBroZit2009gecco can be provided via the dist argument.
+A weight distribution (Auger et al. 2009) can be provided via the dist argument.
 The ones currently supported are:

 • "uniform" corresponds to the default hypervolume (unweighted).